Theranostics 2019; 9(15):4375-4390. doi:10.7150/thno.33688

 Finally, we investigated whether the defective autophagy and excessive apoptosis promote cell death with combined effect.
 To this end, the autophagy inhibitor WM was used in combination with the apoptosis blocker DEVD to investigate the effects of both responses on cell survival together.
 Interestingly, co-treatment with DEVD and WM did not further reverse PBDE-47-induced decrease in cell viability compared with either of them alone, suggesting defective autophagy and excessive apoptosis may be coupled events.

 In this study, we used an in vivo rat model of long-term of PBDE-47 exposure from pre-pregnancy until offspring weaning to mimic human exposure.
-We found that perinatal exposure to PBDE-47 at the two higher doses induce memory deficits in adult rats, which were based on the decreased swimming time and distance in the target quadrant, the more robust parameters for short-term memory [28, 29], and took the interference of swimming speed into account in MWM test.
-Our results are consistent with previous studies that perinatal exposure to PBDE-47 at comparable dosage (1.0 mg/kg/day) caused impaired performance of adult mice in the MWM and Barnes maze test [23, 30],.
+We found that perinatal exposure to PBDE-47 at the two higher doses induced memory deficits in adult rats, which were based on the decreased swimming time and distance in the target quadrant, the more robust parameters for short-term memory [28, 29], and took the interference of swimming speed into account in MWM test.
+Our results are consistent with previous studies that perinatal exposure to PBDE-47 at comparable dosage (1.0 mg/kg/day) caused impaired performance of adult mice in the MWM and Barnes maze test [23, 30].
 Interestingly, these results coincide with the epidemiological studies that exposure to PBDEs during both prenatal and postnatal periods are associated with poor memory and cognition in early adolescence [31, 32].
 Our findings thus confirm and contribute to the growing evidence that PBDEs are developmental neurotoxicants.

 The exact mechanisms involved in developmental neurotoxicity after PBDE-47 exposure are still indistinct and the direct effects on the developing brain are one of the frequently studied modes of action.
 In the present study, exposure to 1.0 and 10 mg/kg/day PBDE-47 resulted in obvious neuronal loss in hippocampal CA3 region, as evidenced by Nissl staining.
 Since apoptosis plays a crucial role in maintaining neuronal number , it is postulated that apoptosis may be involved.
 Indeed, we further provided adequate evidence that PBDE-47 exposure induced neuronal apoptosis, as demonstrated by increased caspase-3 activation, and PARP cleavage, which is confirmed by in vitro results with additional evidence that inhibiting apoptosis promotes PC12 cells survival.
 Our data consistent with the notion that PBDE-47 induces apoptosis resulting in neuronal loss [12-16, 34], and support the important role of apoptosis in developmental neurotoxicity of perinatal PBDE-47 exposure.